-- Driving a commercial vehicle without proper license
+- Driving a commercial vehicle without a proper license

-Disqualification Criteria from Operating a motor vehicle for extremely serious offenses:
+Disqualification Criteria for Operating a motor vehicle for extremely serious offenses:

-- Any person who is convicted of any of the offenses below while operating a commercial vehicle will be disqualified from operating a commercial motor vehicle for one year, in addition be responsible for any other penalties imposed by the court
+- Any person who is convicted of any of the offenses below while operating a commercial vehicle will be disqualified from operating a commercial motor vehicle for one year and, in addition, be responsible for any other penalties imposed by the court

 - Any person who is convicted of any of the offenses below while operating a non-commercial motor vehicle will be disqualified from operating a commercial motor vehicle for up to one year, in addition to any other penalties